-Whether you’re making a quick home repair or redoing an entire room in your house, Lowe’s is likely to have just the thing for you.
+Whether you’re making a quick home repair or redoing an entire room in your house, home imrpovement stores are likely to have just the thing for you.
 While the store’s vast stock of tools, lumber, and supplies are useful, they also hold the potential to cause injury, both in an out of the store.

-If you were recently injured in an accident at Lowe’s, then your injury costs may not be your responsibility to repay.
-By filing a personal injury claim, it is possible to receive compensation from Lowe’s insurance for all damages incurred during your accident.
+If you were recently injured in an accident, then your injury costs may not be your responsibility to repay.
+By filing a personal injury claim, it is possible to receive compensation from their insurance for all damages incurred during your accident.

 It is no secret that large, heavy tools and supplies carry with them a risk of danger.
-However, it is Lowe’s responsibility to market and supply these goods safely to all customers that visit their stores.
+However, it is the store's responsibility to market and supply these goods safely to all customers that visit their stores.

-If an injury takes place in the store, there is a good chance Lowe’s may be at least partially at fault for the incident.
-If Lowe’s is found at fault, then you become eligible for compensation.
+If an injury takes place in the store, there is a good chance the store may be at least partially at fault for the incident.
+If the store is found at fault, then you become eligible for compensation.

 Other examples may include slip and falls on puddles of water or other liquids, or bumps and cuts from large equipment.